 Stats: 9" diameter, 1 per set.

-A very close second as my favorites in the line, for the money these can't be beat.
-Not only do they offer the same benefits of free rotation that we've already discussed, which makes your pulling workouts even safer, and they are extremely finger friendly, but they possess the ability to make you a pinch monster.
+These were a very close second as my favorites in the line - for the money, these can't be beat.
+Not only do they offer the same benefits of free rotation that we've already discussed, making your pulling workouts even safer, but they possess the ability to make you a pinch monster.
 That part, however, is up to you.
 If you hold them with the eye bolt between your fingers, they are the most friendly jug on the planet.
 Hold them differently, and they can become shockingly hard to use.
 I personally prefer the Extra Large size, though folks with small hands will also love the Large size.
 While I first didn't think that the Large Bombs would offer much in the way of training (for me), I was overlooking the fact that not all pinches are created equal.
 I'm better at pinches as they get wider.
 Make them small, and I start to fall apart.
 Pinching the Large Bombs proved to be an effective way to simulate that same pump.
 Again, I'd recommend drawing circles from the eye bolt out to the halfway point for the sake of measurement.
 I promise if you hang these in your gym they'll become the most popular end of night workout station.

 Huge thanks to Taylor Frohmiller Photography for the images on this post!

 **Note: Atomik also makes a Small Bomb that is 2.5" in diameter for a cost of $25.11 (set of 2), which was untested.
 Since this posting, the Large and Extra Large sizes tested have been renamed as Medium (3.5" diameter) and Large (4.5" diameter), with a bomb that is 6" in diameter now available as Extra Large .**